 The future queen grew up knowing that a wise monarch never backs down when faced with injustice or anarchy that seeks to inflict pain and misery on people.
 At an age when most princesses should be playing with their ponies, Elizabeth took on a sacred duty; she vowed to serve her people for the rest of her life.

 - The Source of Adolf Hitler’s Hate Towards Jews

 - Timeline: World War II

 - 28 Facts about Sir Winston Churchill, the UK’s War Time Prime Minister

 To illustrate her commitment to the lives of her people, Princess Elizabeth gave several radio broadcasts during the Second War II.
 Her messages were targeted at keeping the spirits of children high all across the country.
 Also, Elizabeth served as a driver and mechanic in the engineering department of the Women’s Auxiliary Territorial Service.
 It was all hands on deck for her.

 The reasons above explain why the Queen has always had the amazing ability to continuously reinvent herself in order to stay closest to her people.
 And even when she went through some dark patches in her life, a period she herself termed as Annus Horribilis, the Queen somehow had to call upon the fighting spirit she picked up as princess.
 Mind you, one does not simply stay on the British throne this long a time without being wise, just and open to change.
-Qualities of those sorts are the very ones that continue to define Queen Elizabeth II’s reign.
+Qualities of those sorts are the very ones that defined Queen Elizabeth II’s reign (1952-2022).

 To get more detailed facts about the reign and life of Queen Elizabeth II, click Facts about the Early Life of Queen Elizabeth II .